DEFRA/software-development-standards/guides/unmanaged_devices.md

 for enabling two-factor authentication.

 However, you should not use this account to synchronise content across devices.

+#### Install dedicated anti-malware software
+Although Gatekeeper provides good protection for applications, it does not provide equivalent controls for other files.

+You must install a commercial anti-malware product, which can be obtained from your line manager.

+Very occasionally, it can be necessary to temporarily disable some of the threat protections, for example real-time file scanning can sometimes prevent certain legitimate software from installing properly.
+However, whenever you do this you must re-enable them once the operation has completed.

 #### Disc encryption
 You must enable FileVault on the disc of your device and create a local recovery key.